barchstien/garden-reporter/collector/README.md

    Add :
    - an influxdb data source using the generated TOKEN
      - use the real ip (not localhost) in url
-     - Disable all Auth, only fill the token later
+     - Disable all Auth, only fill the token lower in the page
    - a user to access on daily basis
      - make the user admin to allow creating dashboard